DominantNostril/Experience-Buff-Tracker/README.md

 Icons for common experience-modifying effects are displayed in a single column that can be dragged anywhere on the screen.
 Buffs currently active on the character are displayed at full opacity, while missing and expired buffs are greyed out to aid the player in determing what to apply.

 Buffs are loosely grouped according to expiration and availability.
-Some use alternate icons to more easily distinguish them (For instance, the Guild XP Boost uses the yellow pot icon from its vendor instead of the teal shield from the effect).
+Some use alternate icons to more easily distinguish them (For example, the Guild XP Boost uses the yellow pot icon from its vendor instead of the teal shield from the effect).

 <img src="https://github.com/user-attachments/assets/42e0a68b-d0cb-4405-aadb-6d085e7c3fc0" height="400">          <img src="https://github.com/user-attachments/assets/c9443644-26a2-4daa-a3aa-d4204b028926" height="400">